torbsd/torbsd.github.io/faq.md

 With a production-quality OpenBSD Tor Browser port, ports for others BSDs or any other POSIX-based systems should be trivial.

+## "Are you associated with the Tor Project?" ##

+__TDP__ is __not__ an official project of Tor.
+We are merely long-time Tor users and relay operators whose preferred platform is BSD Unix.
+But we have no formal association with Tor.

 ## "What do you hope to accomplish with porting the Tor Browser to OpenBSD?" ##

 ## "What are the hurdles to porting Tor Browser to OpenBSD?" ##